Coton de Tulear VS Miniature Poodle

 Size and Appearance

 The Coton de Tulear is a small-sized dog weighing 8–15 pounds and standing 9–11 inches tall.
-In comparison, the Miniature Poodle is small-sized at 10–15 pounds and 10–15 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Miniature Poodle is small-sized at 10–15 pounds and 10–15 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament